cwilliams145/nmos-grouping/best-practice-natural-grouping.md

 ## Tagging Natural Groups (normative)

-Node implementations following this Best Common Practice MUST use the `grouphint` tag as defined in the [NMOS Parameters Registers][NPR-TAGS-GROUPHINT] to indicate Natural Groups.
+Node implementations following this Best Current Practice MUST use the `grouphint` tag as defined in the [NMOS Parameters Registers][NPR-TAGS-GROUPHINT] to indicate Natural Groups.

 Node implementations SHALL NOT require API clients to use other mechanisms.